sf-wdi-21/notes/week-03/day-03-crud-express/dawn-to-eatly/readme.md

 * Next to each food create a delete button that will send an ajax delete request
 	 * Use bootstrap's "close button"
-	 * Unless you're an ber stickler about seperation of concerns, use an `onclick` that triggers a `deleteFood` function, it's a lot easier to deal with.
-Pass in `this` to the function.
+	 * Unless you're an uber stickler about seperation of concerns, use an `onclick` that triggers a `deleteFood` function, it's a lot easier to deal with.
+Now pass in `this` (the context) into the function.
+"This" will be the button itself.
 	 * Using the context (this) that the `deleteFood` function has recieved, grab the id (remember it exists as a data attribute).
 Now you can formulate an ajax delete request.

 * Create a route that accepts a delete request and removes the item from the array.